djwrisley/RLAC/_posts/2023-10-27-Assignment-3.md

 **Step 2**: Modeling the data.
 You should identify what data is available from the source.

-For some sources, the number of pages involved may make it very difficult to extract all the information.
-You should make a choice of which part of the source you will work on.
+For some sources, the number of pages involved may make it very difficult to extract all the information using chatGPT 3.5.
+You should make a choice of which part of the source you will work on, by which I mean, you will have to choose the number of pages you will use and you may have to work in batches.
 You want to have a dataset of at least 50 rows or so.
+This can be accomplished manually.
 If you use chatGPT to extract the data, please make sure that the number of rows is significantly larger than that.

 **Step 3**:  Enriching the data.
 Geocoding.
 Adding any other data.

+When you are working with the data one of the things you will want to do is to examine what kinds of other information can be associated with the main points.
+You will need to add on columns which achieve that.
+You can geocode by hand or automate that process using Geocode by Awesome Table.

 **Step 4**:  Visualizing the data.
 Discussion and Interpretation.

-*Images* : For images, you need to take a single screenshot (either of the two images together in Mirador or otherwise placed along side of each other), rename that file and place it in the assets folder of your Github pages site.
+Your choices for visualizing the spatial data are numerous.
+Perhaps the easiest is kepler.gl.
+UMAP is fine, as are other packages.

 Insert the following line where you want the image to show up in the body of the .md file of your assignment:

 `<img src="/assets/{filename}.png" style="zoom:50%"/>`